 While a great SEO title can go a long way, an enticing meta description is equally important.
 A meta description is a short summary of your page’s content (typically the grey text below the SEO title on Google).
 Your meta description should use keywords, but be no longer than 160 characters.
 Get to the point and write what people need to know in order to click your link.
 Start the description with action words such as “Learn”, “Discover”, “Understand” in order to entice the reader to click your link.
 Show them the value that your content provides.
 Remember, the more people click your link, the higher you will rank.

 As with any goal, you will want to track your results.
 Many website platforms offer their own analytics tool or you can use Google Analytics.
 For detailed information on how to set up and use Google Analytics, check out our website guide.
-Be patient… SEO takes time, but your results should surface within three months or less and with a little practice and fine-tuning your organic traffic will begin to increase.
+Be patient… SEO takes time, but your results should surface within three months or less and with a little practice and fine-tuning, your organic traffic will begin to increase.

 Find independent consulting jobs with top companies through MBO’s marketplace